Olivia Gürth

 Olivia Gürth (born 31 May 2002) is a German track and field athlete.
 In 2023, she became the European U23 champion in the 3000 m steeplechase.
 She competed at the 2024 Olympic Games.

-Career
+Biography

-Gürth runs for Diezer TSK Oraniens in Diez, Germany.
+Gürth runs for Diezer TSK Oranien in Diez, Germany.
 She won gold at the 2021 European Athletics U20 Championships in Tallinn, in the 3000 m steeplechase.
 In the autumn of 2022, she began training in Frankfurt under Wolfgang Heinig, alongside the likes of Gesa Krause and Maruša Mišmaš.